plgd-dev/doc/content/en/docs/features/control-plane/nats.md

 ### Consumer subscriptions options

-For the consumers of events you can subscribe to:
+For the consumers of events, you can subscribe to:

 - `plgd.owners.>` retrieves all events of the hub.
 - `plgd.owners.{ownerId}.>` retrieves all events of the owner with the `ownerId`.